Sacred Valley Tour & Short Inca Trail to Machu Picchu 3D/2N

 - Bus tickets Machu Picchu / Aguas Calientes / Machu Picchu

-- One night´s accommodation in Aguas Calientes (includes breakfast)
+- Basic Hotel in Aguas Calientes (includes breakfast)

 - Tourist train from Aguas Calientes to Ollantaytambo or Cusco